How to become motivated

 Do you catch yourself asking this question?
 So why don’t you have motivation?
 There are so many reasons why.
 Motivation is essential if you want to succeed, but many people find that they aren’t driven enough.
-Here are some reasons you have no motivation and some ways that you can become a more driven person and stay that way:
+How to get motivated?
+Here are some reasons you have no motivation and some ways that you can become a more driven person:

 1. You Should Stick To One Thing At A Time

 While having multiple long-term goals is a good idea, setting numerous short-term goals usually isn’t.
 Unfortunately, if you set more than one goal in the short-term, you might find that you are unable to juggle all of the tasks, and you get nothing done!

 Luckily, it’s possible to make just about any task interesting!
 Here are some ways that you can get inspired by your goals:

 - If possible, seek inspiration from others for your work, and if you speak about your tasks at hand in an excited way, you can channel some of that enthusiasm into your work.